Waterworld: Box office

-Because of the runaway costs of the production and its expensive price tag, some critics dubbed it "Fishtar" and "Kevin's Gate", alluding to the flops Ishtar and Heaven's Gate, although the film debuted at the box office at No. 1.
+Waterworlds reported budget was $172 million, and a total outlay of $235 million once marketing and distribution costs are factored in.
+Because of the runaway costs of the production, some critics dubbed it "Fishtar" and "Kevin's Gate", alluding to the flops Ishtar and Heaven's Gate.

+The film debuted at the box office at No. 1.
 For its first weekend, Waterworld collected a total of $21.6 million.
-With a budget of $172 million (and a total outlay of $235 million once marketing and distribution costs are factored in), the film grossed $88 million at the North American box office.
-The film did better overseas, with $176 million at the foreign box office, for a worldwide total of $264 million.
-However, even though this figure surpasses the total costs spent by the studio, it does not take into account the percentage of box office gross that theaters retain, which is generally up to half; but after factoring in home video sales and TV broadcast rights among other revenue streams, Waterworld eventually became profitable.
+At the end of its run, the film grossed $88 million at the North American box office, and $176 million overseas, for a worldwide total of $264 million.

+Taking into account the percentage of box office gross that theaters retain, which is generally up to half, Waterworld is considered a box office disappointment.
+After factoring in home video sales and TV broadcast rights among other revenue streams, it eventually became profitable.